FormalEvolve: Neuro-Symbolic Evolutionary Search for Diverse Autoformalization

-We report additional lightweight analyses computed from the same strict-budget artifacts used for the main figures and tables (no additional training or new model runs).
-These diagnostics are intended to help interpret the fixed-budget results: (i) paired uncertainty for SH@100 and theorem-complete@64 (Table~\ref{tab:appendix-sec5-ci}); (ii) per-problem repair-call composition under strict accounting (Table~\ref{tab:appendix-sec5-call-comp}); and (iii) prover-stage non-dominance quadrant counts at theorem-complete@64 (Table~\ref{tab:appendix-sec5-nondom}).
+The measurements below are computed from the same fixed-budget artifacts used for the main figures and tables; no additional training or model runs are introduced.
+They cover paired uncertainty (Table~\ref{tab:appendix-sec5-ci}), concentration uncertainty for the matched hybrid comparison (Table~\ref{tab:appendix-sec5-concentration-ci}), per-problem repair-call composition (Table~\ref{tab:appendix-sec5-call-comp}), and prover-stage non-dominance (Table~\ref{tab:appendix-sec5-nondom}).